Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Why an Exceptional Embedding: an a posteriori Perspective

 \paragraph{Visible--dark sector separation.}

 The exceptional factor $G(2)$ confines into heavy glueballs \cite{Masi2024} that are neutral under the SM.
 Because $G(2)$ is completely separated from the electroweak progenitor group at the first breaking step, the dark sector is protected from large visible-sector interactions.
+The \(SU(3)_A\)-coset vectors are \(G(2)\)-singlets and do not hadronize into the dark glue sector.
+The \(E_7\) uplift adds the \(U(1)_X\) gauge boson and the heavy abelian \(Z'\), but these are also \(G(2)\)-singlets.
+The \(Z'\) is therefore not a dark gauge boson.
+In addition, the abelian-breaking scalar can also be chosen to be a true \(G(2)\)-singlet.
 This naturally realizes a hidden strong sector without introducing ad hoc stabilizing symmetries.
 The mass of the dark particles ($\sim 10^{13}$--$10^{14}$ GeV) is far above the scope of collider searches, leaving the SM untouched.

 \paragraph{Cosmological advantages.}